Copper futures fall on low demand | Devdiscourse

-Copper futures fell 0.63 per cent to Rs 452.60 per kg in the futures trade on Friday after speculators trimmed positions in tune with a weak trend in global markets.
-On the Multi Commodity Exchange, copper for delivery in September fell Rs 2.85, or 0.63 per cent, to Rs 452.60 per kg in a business turnover of 1,438 lots.
+Copper futures fell 0.32 per cent to Rs 451.9 per kg in futures trade on Monday after speculators trimmed positions in tune with a weak trend in global markets.
+On the Multi Commodity Exchange, copper for delivery in September fell by Rs 1.35, or 0.32 per cent, to Rs 451.9 per kg in a business turnover of 1,438 lots.

-The metal prices shredded 0.59 per cent to USD 262.65 on the New York-based COMEX.
-Traders said off-loading of positions by speculators amid weak global trend led to fall in copper prices at the futures trade.
+The metal prices shredded 0.25 per cent to USD 262.75 on the New York-based COMEX.
+Traders said off-loading of positions by speculators amid weak global trend led to fall in copper prices at futures trade here.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)